5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 So `\*` takes away the special meaning from the `*` while `\d` gives the `d` the special meaning "all digits".

-We take the opportunity to add the dot (`.`) and the hyphen (`-`) to the character class.
-Note that the hyphen is not escaped; from the context the regular expression engine can work out that here the hyphen cannot mean from-to, so it is taken literally.
+We take the opportunity to add the dot (`.`) and the minus (`-`) to the character class.
+Note that the minus is not escaped; from the context the regular expression engine can work out that here the minus cannot mean from-to, so it is taken literally.

 ~~~
       '[\d.-]'⎕R '⌹' ⊣ 'It''s 23.45 plus -99.12.'